Are you getting the most out of your product insights? Here are 19 use cases.

 Chances are that this list helps you think about a number of new ways you can use product insights to enhance your products AND your customer experience, from product to marketing to operations to sales and beyond.
 And therein lies your next challenge: how do your teams actually use these insights?

 Our Product Insights Playbook shows you how you can bring product insights into the heart of your enterprise and empower your teams to build a customer-centric product strategy.
-Learn how Sprinklr Modern Research, part of Sprinklr’s industry-leading unified customer experience management (Unified-CXM) platform, can help ensure that you’re building a customer-centric product strategy that delights customers, improves products, and contributes to the bottom line.
+Learn how Sprinklr Insights, part of Sprinklr’s industry-leading unified customer experience management (Unified-CXM) platform, can help ensure that you’re building a customer-centric product strategy that delights customers, improves products, and contributes to the bottom line.